What is the most famous art movement you have never heard of?

 The Sky Over Nine Columns – Heinz Mack (with Bosphorus behind)

-The Zero art movement, based mostly in Germany in the years 1957-69, sounds like a candidate for Private Eye’s “Pseud’s corner”.
-Take this, from Otto Piene’s Paths to Paradise:
+The Zero art movement was based mostly in Germany in the years 1957-69.
+Let’s listen to one of its founders, Otto Piene, in his Paths to Paradise:

 I go to darkness itself, I pierce it with light, I make it transparent, I take its terror from it, I turn it into a volume of power with the breath of life like my own body, and I take smoke so that it can fly.

-So when I was invited to visit the exhibition ZERO.
-Countdown to the Future at the generally excellent Sakip Sabanci Museum in Istanbul, I tried to keep an open mind; but feared for the worst.
+When I was invited to visit the exhibition ZERO.
+Countdown to the Future at the Sakip Sabanci Museum in Istanbul, I tried to keep an open mind; but feared for the worst.

 Lightdisc No.5 Günther Uelker